Troubleshooting for iPad Screen Replacement

 iPad Home Button Not Working

-iPad Mini Home Button
+iPad Mini Home Button Not Working

 If your home button will not click at all, remove the digitizer, and check for any debris near your home button.
-The iPad Mini home button does not any bracket mount to hold button in.
+The iPad Mini home button does not have any bracket mount to hold button in.
 All of the home button pressure comes from the metal housing frame of your device.
 If the glass digitizer is not flush after repair, the home button will not receive the pressure needed to make the button work.

 If you can hear a click, but you get no response from the device, double check the digitizer flex cable for any signs of nicks or crimps (excessive folding).
 The home button flex cable on an iPad Mini is part of the digitizer flex cable of this device.
 If either cable has been damaged, you will need to replace the iPad Mini digitizer before home button will work.

 If the cables look intact, and you can feel the “click” feature, there may be damage on the motherboard of the iPad.
 You may need to get help from online forums or take to a professional.